Citizens' Oversight Committee Formation

 - No employee or official of the district shall be appointed to the COC.
 No vendor, contractor, or consultant of the district shall be appointed to the COC.

-March: Applications are reviewed and applicants are identified for an interview.
-Interview panel to include two Board Members and two district staff.
+April 2021: Applications are reviewed and applicants are identified for an interview

-April 24, 2019 Board Meeting: Board approval of COC members
+May 26, 2021 Board Meeting: Board approval of appointment of COC members